electro-spark/php-api-with-balancer-starter-kit/README.md

   - fully automated deployment of load balancer proxies and service APIs
   - dedicated Docker containers (multiple containers per host for service APIs - 3 by default)
   - the deployment is ran from a single Ansible host
+  - uses official base images: nginx for load balancers and php for the APIs

 __Prerequisites:__
  - Ansible installed on host that runs the deployment